Kevin Dietz - Recording Engineer, Mix Engineer, Music Producer (Toronto, Canada)

 Rock, Pop, Indie, Blues, Alternative, Metal, Country, Jazz ...I've had a lot of experience in all of them!

 What's your strongest skill?

 I've been told I'm a very musical engineer, and I take this as a big compliment.
 Music first, always.
 My background is as a musician, and to me, the technical aspects of recording, mixing, and production are there to serve the song and the vibe.
-I'm also easy and fun to work with ;)
+I'm also easygoing and fun to work with ;)

 What do you bring to a song?

 I have a great ear for arrangement, which is paramount to production, but is not to be overlooked when mixing as well.
 I'm a very musical engineer, and just a very musical person in general.
 My goal is let the musicality and vibe flow through the whole process, to ultimately serve the song and help get the best performance from an artist.

 Tell us about your studio setup.

 My personal studio setup is an analog/digital hybrid: Universal Audio converters, Dangerous Music summing box, SSL Bus Compressor, Sonic Farm Creamer+ tube/transformer line diver.
 I have the option of staying digital for very clean and controlled processing, or using my analog mix bus to add a great tube/transformer/analog sound.

 What other musicians or music production professionals inspire you?